Measurement of the Casimir force between superconductors: Supplementary Information

 The most important parameter for Casimir experiments is the separation distance $d$, which is the distance between the plates in the absence of the Casimir force.
 Since the Casimir effect strongly scales with the distance $d$, the Casimir force between drums spaced $d = 17$~\si{\nano\meter} apart (blue curve in Fig.~\ref{FigCasParameters}\textbf{C}) causes a much stronger nonlinear behavior than for drums spaced $d = 18$~\si{\nano\meter} apart.
 The region where there are multiple solutions is much more extended, even if the amplitude of the mechanical oscillations remains the same.
 All curves were generated using the same drive force, which indicates that the separation distance $d$ does not affect the mechanical amplitude significantly.

 Finally, we show the effect of the Casimir force exponent $n$ in Fig.~\ref{FigCasParameters}\textbf{D}.
-The trend from the change in $n$ greatly resembles the trend from the change in $d$.
-The simulations were done with equal $P_\mathrm{c}$ for all curves, but the Casimir oscillator equation of motion (Sec.~\ref{Methods}) contains a normalization step that takes both $d$ and $n$ but not $P_\mathrm{c}$.
-Nonetheless, for larger $n$ the softening nonlinearity appears stronger.
+The The Casimir pressure was adjusted for each $n$ such that the value at the equilibrium position ($d'$) was kept constant.
+While the trend from the change in $n$ somewhat resembles the trend from the change in $d$, it is noticeable that the peaks curve more sharply with increasing $n$, while they start curving at lower amplitude for lower $d$.